DesertBlume/brainctl/README.md

 All of this is triggered and coordinated through a chatbot interface, making DevOps more human and intelligent.

----

-Absolutely — here’s your cleaned-up, properly formatted **Project Structure** section in Markdown code block format, ready for the `README.md`:

----

 ```
 ## 📦 Project Structure